ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     Histograms the one particle orbital energies, epsilon_i = <i|h|i> + sum_j [<ij||ij>],
     where j is over the occupied orbitals only.

+**TRUNCROFCIDUMP** [NoFrozenOrbs]
+    This option goes along with the **USEMP2VDM** rotation option.
+Having diagonalised the MP2VDM matrix to get the transformation matrix.
+This option truncates the virtual orbital space by removing the NoFrozenOrbs SPIN orbitals with the lowest occupation numbers (MP2VDM eigenvalues).
+Only the remaining orbitals are transformed and included in the ROFCIDUMP that is printed.
+    This kind of transformation requires different ordering of the orbitals to that which is standard for spawning calculation, so it is not possible to go straight from this rotation into a spawning calc.
+    The ROFCIDUMP must be printed out then read back in.